-Resistance to drugs in the azole class has become a particular problem, due largely to excessive use of azoles in agriculture.
+Resistance to antifungals in the azole class has become a particular problem, due largely to excessive use of azoles in agriculture.
 Flowers and fruits are particularly susceptible to fungal infections and low concentrations of azoles have been sprayed on fields in Western countries for many years.

 A notable example of this is in the Netherlands, which has many tulip and flower farms.
 Aspergillus is a very common fungus that primarily lives on plants but can infect and severely damage the lungs of immune-compromised people.
-Intensive spraying of the flower fields with low concentration azoles has led to the Netherlands having some of the highest rates of azole-resistant invasive aspergillosis in the world.
+Intensive spraying of the flower fields with low concentration azoles has led to the Netherlands having some of the highest rates of azole-resistant aspergillosis infections in the world.

-To put the scale of the problem into perspective, non-resistant invasive aspergillosis has a mortality rate of up to 50% after treatment.
+To put the scale of the problem into perspective, non-resistant aspergillosis has a mortality rate of up to 50% after treatment.
 This figure goes up to 80% if the fungus is resistant to azoles.

 “There are so few antifungals available that when you start to have a class that has become resistant you suddenly lose half of your weapons,” emphasized Marco Taglietti, CEO of US-based antifungal biotech Scynexis.